Note: This blog has been updated for the most current versions of the ECL IDE and ECL Watch as well as all the current play cluster information.

 For those who wish to use VS Code to explore ECL, Download it here and follow their setup wizard for the basic install.

-Once you have Visual Studio open, you’ll need to add the ECL Extension by going to View on the top toolbar and selecting Extensions or use the Ctrl + Shift + X shortcut.
+Once you have Visual Studio open, you’ll need to add the ECL Extension by going to View on the top toolbar and selecting Extensions or use the Show Extensions shortcut.
+Ctrl + Shift + X (Windows) or ⇧⌘X (MAC).

 Then type ECL in the search bar and select ECL Extension.

-Once you’ve installed the ECL Extension you are ready to start working in the Explorer tab
+Once you’ve installed the ECL Extension you need to connect VS Code to the Play Cluster.

 ECL Watch is used to monitor what is happening with the clusters, although it is much more than that.
 ECL Watch is a Web-based Query Execution, Monitoring, and File Management Tool, which includes an interface for file Imports and Exports.